301244080/FeedMails/README.md

 **Features**

-    FeedMails helps manager send bulk emails to other uses within a user group.
-FeedMails asks for feed back from the users, using the collected data to generate reports based on manager's need.
+    Manager can use FeedMails to send bulk emails to other users within a user group.
+And FeedMails use the collected data to generate         reports based on manager's need by feedback from users.

 **Authentication**